ruby-concurrency/concurrent-ruby/.github/CONTRIBUTING.md

 # Contributing to Concurrent Ruby

 You want to contribute?
 Thank you!
 Concurrent Ruby is work of [many contributors](https://github.com/ruby-concurrency/concurrent-ruby/graphs/contributors).
 You're encouraged to submit [pull requests](https://github.com/ruby-concurrency/concurrent-ruby/pulls), [propose features and discuss issues](https://github.com/ruby-concurrency/concurrent-ruby/issues).
-When in doubt, ask a question in the [Concurrent Ruby gitter.im chatroom](https://gitter.im/ruby-concurrency/concurrent-ruby) or on the [mailing list](https://groups.google.com/forum/#!forum/concurrent-ruby).
+When in doubt, ask a question in the [Concurrent Ruby gitter.im chatroom](https://gitter.im/ruby-concurrency/concurrent-ruby).

 #### Find Something to Work on

-If you want to contribute but aren't sure what to work on, we keep our list of current todos on our [issues page](https://github.com/ruby-concurrency/concurrent-ruby/issues).
+If you want to contribute but aren't sure what to work on, there are tasks marked with [**looking-for-contributor**](https://github.com/ruby-concurrency/concurrent-ruby/issues?q=is%3Aissue+is%3Aopen+label%3Alooking-for-contributor) label.
+Complete list of tasks can be found on [issues page](https://github.com/ruby-concurrency/concurrent-ruby/issues).
+We appreciate your help.

 Before starting, feel free to chat with us on [gitter](https://gitter.im/ruby-concurrency/concurrent-ruby).

 #### Fork the Project